How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 But then being in Iraq shortly after the initial entry to help set up governance in Iraq during the early days.

-But then we kind of pivoted, we kind of became ensnared in a long, endless conflict with unclear goals and agendas that just kind of went on to perpetuity.
+But then we kind of pivoted, we kind of became snared in a long, endless conflict with unclear goals and agendas that just kind of went on to perpetuity, and that's where the Chinese really took advantage of things.

-But one of the things that was really, really, we noticed was about 2013, 2014 was the beginning of island building.
+But one of the things that was really, really we noticed was about 2013, 2014 was the beginning of island building.

-Hundreds, more likely thousands, were rounded up, executed, and killed.
+Hundreds, more likely thousands were rounded up, executed and killed.

 But that's when it got serious.

-And I was brought into cyber in 2007 when the threat really was Russian cyber adventurism.
+It got serious and I was brought into cyber in 2007 when the threat really was Russian cyber adventurism.

 It was China.